 A VR-ready PC

 Not all PCs are compatible with the Oculus Link, even if they are “VR Ready” PCs.
-In order to connect your Oculus Quest to your PC, you’ll need the following computer specs:
+To connect your Oculus Quest headset to your PC, you’ll need the following computer specs:

 - Windows 10